dhktdpqjf/Foommelier/README.md

 Food recommendation system based on content-based filtering recommendation algorithm with Python

 ## Final Service with GUI
-You can see GUI codes and executes with python program.
+GUI codes to execute with python program.

 ## Source